EPS

 Responsibilities of Employers

-1. From and out of the contributions payable by the employer in each month, a part of contribution representing 8.33% of the employees pay (Basic+ Dearness Allowance) shall be remitted by the employer with in 15 days of the close of every month to the Employees Pension Fund.
+1. From and out of the contributions payable by the employer in each month, a part of the contribution representing 8.33% of the employee's pay (Basic+ Dearness Allowance) shall be remitted by the employer within 15 days of the close of every month to the Employees Pension Fund.

-2. Central Government also contributes at the rate of 1.16% of the pay of the members of the Employees Pension Scheme and credit the contribution to the Employees’ Pension Fund
+2. Central Government also contributes at the rate of 1.16% of the pay of the members of the Employees Pension Scheme 1995 and credits the contribution to the Employees’ Pension Fund.

-3. The principal employer must make the contributions for all employees working for him directly or under a contractor
+3. The principal employer must make contributions for all employees working for him directly or under a contractor.

-4. In case an employee becomes disabled totally or permanently during the service than employer must deposit funds in his basic EPS account for at least one month to be eligible for the pension.
+4. In case an employee becomes disabled totally or permanently during the service, then the employer must deposit funds in his basic EPS account for at least one month to be eligible for the pension.

-5. All administrative cost must be borne by the employer
+5. All administrative costs must be borne by the employer

 1. For availing the pension benefits under the EPS 95 Pension scheme the employee must serve a minimum of 10 years in service.